sergeyklay/blog.serghei.pl/themes/cactus/README.md

   showAuthor = false
 ```

+Finally, the built-in RSS template, which used by the theme,  will render the
+author, if present, from your site configuration.

 #### Setting a Global Default Author

 In many cases, a site has a primary author for the majority of posts.
 Instead of